Bills head coach Sean McDermott addresses odd 9/11 speech from 2019 team meeting

 — Matthew Bové (@Matt_Bove) December 7, 2023

-McDermott didn't refute any aspect of Dunne's story, which says the coach encouraged athletes to view the al-Qaeda militants who crashed two hijacked US passenger jets into the twin towers of the World Trade Center as examples of team players.
+McDermott didn't refute any aspect of Dunne's story, which says the coach encouraged athletes to view the al-Qaeda militants who crashed hijacked U.S. passenger jets into the twin towers of the World Trade Center as examples of team players.

 Here is an excerpt of the story: